 I’m a pretty laid-back person.
 It takes a lot to rile me up, and, in actuality, there just aren’t that many things in the world that get my heart beating faster.
 I’m pretty much the definition of Type B, which made life in the military rather interesting and caused endless angst during Department of Defense clearance inspections for my last company because my idea of organization was to use the search functionality in my computer to find something.

 There are a few things, though, where that small section of my brain which is Type A has its say.
-I am crazy about making sure that there’s no toothpaste on the rim of the tube, because if there is, it makes the cap twist on strangely and messes things up.
-I’m also obsessive about rigorously entering in every transaction from a side account and moving the money from the side account to our spending account as soon as feasibly possible.
+I am crazy about making sure that there’s no toothpaste on the rim of the tube because if there is, it makes the cap twist on strangely and mess things up.
+I’m also obsessive about rigorously entering every transaction from a side account and moving the money from the side account to our spending account as soon as feasibly possible.
 I’ll be at the doctor’s office transferring money via my USAA mobile app BEFORE handing the receptionist the debit card to pay the $10 copay.
 I get what I want, and the poor people behind me in line have just wasted five minutes of their lives which they’ll never get back because of my obsession.